exasol/row-level-security/doc/user_guide/user_guide.md

 1. Role-based security
 1. Tenant-based security
 1. Group-based security
-1. Public data

-The main difference between the two variants is the use case behind them.
-In a role-based scenario you want multiple people to be able to access the same rows &mdash; based on roles that are assigned to those users.
+The main difference between the three variants is the use case behind them.

+In a *role-based* scenario you want multiple people to be able to access the same rows &mdash; based on roles that are assigned to those users.
 The number of roles in this scenario is small.

-Tenant security on the other hand assumes that data belongs to a tenant and that other tenants are not allowed see that data.
+*Tenant* security on the other hand assumes that data belongs to a tenant and that other tenants are not allowed see that data.

-Group-based also allow multiple user to access one row.
+*Group-based* also allows multiple users to access one row.
 Users can be members of multiple groups, but each row can belong to only one group.

-Public data &mdash; as the name suggests &mdash; is data accessible for all users, independently of roles or whether they own the data.
+All of the flavors allow for *public* data &mdash; as the name suggests, this data is accessible for all users, independently of roles or whether they own the data.

 ### Protection Scopes of RLS